Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 #### Returning User
-7. As a returning user, I want to sign up for upcoming events takeing place
+7. As a returning user, I want to sign up for upcoming events taking place
 8. As a returnign user, I want to know the opening times
 9. As a returning user, I want to find a phone number to call for booking
 10. As a returning user, I want to find an email to email the Arcade